 When it comes to action movies, it's hard to think of a decade that had more cinematic hits than the 1980s.
 It was one packed with gems that we still enjoy going back to.

 The action movies from the 80s had a special factor that's missing from today's films—a nostalgic mix of low-quality special effects, over-the-top violence, and the fact that creators were still working out all the elements that make for a great action flick.

-Here are my picks for the best action movies of the 80s that stand the test of time and are still worth watching today.
+Here are our picks for the best action movies of the 80s that stand the test of time and are still worth watching today!